EarthmanAman/alx-system_engineering-devops/0x00-shell_basics/README.md

-This repository contains commands to use the shell
+This repository contains commands to use the shell.